kumatheworld/tracking-sanity/Datasets.md

 * The 30fps version of `dog_2` seems nothing but `dog` rather than a downsampled version of the 240 fps video.
 * In the following 10 videos, whether 240 FPS or 30 FPS, the annotation length is shorter than the video length by 1.
     * `Gymnastics`, `Skydiving`, `airtable_3`,  `basketball_2`, `beach_flipback_person`, `bowling_ball`, `motorcross`, `parkour`, `shuffletable_4`, `soccer_ball_2`.
-* The coordinate origin seems 0.
+* The coordinate base seems 0.
     * All x-coordinates are within [0, width) and are y-coordinates are within [0, height), and there are many 0's.

 ## TrackingNet [ECCV2018] [:globe_with_meridians:](https://tracking-net.org/) [:memo:](https://arxiv.org/abs/1803.10794) [:octocat:](https://github.com/SilvioGiancola/TrackingNet-devkit)